SxMShaDoW/lab-aemc-utah/docs/220-configure-non-prod.md

 # 2.2) Configure Controller Environment in Dev Instance

-We need to make sure the Dev environment knows where to send Deployment Requests.
+Production is considered the "Controller" Environment as that is where App Engine Management Center is installed and orchestrates activities from.

-They will get sent to App Engine Management Center in Production for review by the App Engine Admin Group.
+Next up, you add an Environment record to your Dev instance containing the details for your Prod instance.

 {: .warning}
 > Complete this section in **DEV**.